Exploiting biased noise in variational quantum models: Introduction

-In this work, we show noise symmetrisation can adversely affect VQA performance.
+In this work, we show that noise symmetrisation can adversely affect VQA performance.
+Our results show a counterintuitive realisation: that noise symmetrisation and error mitigation for non-variational circuits cannot be naively applied to quantum circuits embedded in classical optimisation protocols.
 First, we analyse a family of VQAs where variational circuits are \textit{a priori} guaranteed to achieve zero loss under ideal conditions.
 Using asymptotically universal quantum models for classification and regression via data re-uploading circuits~\cite{schuldEffectDataEncoding2021a}, we introduce a channel-based framework to analyse the impact of noise on metrics for expressivity and trainability.
 Here, expressivity is quantified by the expected range of model outputs, while trainability is examined via the distribution of magnitudes of the loss gradients.
+Remarkably, we find that biased noise, such as amplitude damping, enables optimisers to steer models into regions of parameter space less affected by noise.
+This self-correcting behaviour is less accessible under more uniform Pauli noise profiles.
 We theoretically show that coherent unitary errors can be absorbed into the trainable parameters of the circuit, effectively reparameterising the model without degrading expressivity, consistent with prior observations that coherent errors are less detrimental than incoherent noise~\cite{wangNoiseinducedBarrenPlateaus2021a}.
-Moreover, we numerically find that biased noise, such as amplitude damping, enables optimisers to steer models into regions of parameter space less affected by noise.
-This self-correcting behaviour is less accessible under more uniform Pauli noise profiles.

-Second, we replicate these results for variational quantum eigensolvers (VQEs) using the transverse-field Ising model as a well-studied benchmark.
-Although the VQE ansatz cannot guarantee zero loss, circuits affected by amplitude damping perform better than those exposed to equivalent Pauli- or Clifford-twirled amplitude damping channels.
+Our results extend from ideal zero-loss learning problems to general loss minimisation in variational quantum eigensolvers (VQEs).
+Using the transverse-field Ising model as a well-studied benchmark, we find circuits affected by amplitude damping perform better than those exposed to equivalent Pauli- or Clifford-twirled amplitude damping channels.
 Collectively, our results show that, contrary to its intended purpose in error mitigation, twirling can degrade variational performance by removing exploitable noise biases, hindering optimisation instead of improving it.

+The structure of this document is as follows.
+In \cref{sec:theory_bg}, we introduce the theoretical setup and define the variational learning model that serves as our testbed. \Cref{sec:channel_representation} develops a channel-based representation of our variational model, enabling a systematic analysis of the effect of noise within the model. \Cref{sec:results} presents our main analytical and numerical results, including comparisons between biased, non-unital, and twirled noise channels.
+In \Cref{sec:discussion}, we discuss the broader implications of these findings for VQA design and noise-mitigation strategies.
+Finally, \Cref{sec:conclusion} concludes with a summary of our contributions and directions for future work.